laurikari/exfilguard/docs/index.md

 ## What is ExfilGuard?

-ExfilGuard is a Rust-based egress proxy that acts as a gatekeeper for all outbound traffic.
+ExfilGuard is a Rust-based explicit egress proxy that acts as a gatekeeper for all outbound traffic.
 It solves the critical security problem of **data exfiltration prevention** by ensuring that internal services and applications can only send data to explicitly approved external endpoints.

 Organizations face risks from malicious insiders, compromised services attempting to exfiltrate sensitive data, accidental data leakage through misconfigured integrations, and compliance violations when data leaves uncontrolled.
 ExfilGuard addresses all of these by enforcing fine-grained, per-client policies at the application layer.

+ExfilGuard targets Unix-like systems only; Windows is not supported.

 ---